tillysscott/ONT_analysis/TE_annotation/README.md

 Use RepeatModeler2 with the LTRStruct pipeline to generate a de novo TE library for that species
 _Script is RepeatModeler2.sh_

-## Step 2 - Optional - Combine and reduce redundancy from different species
+## Step 2 - Optional - Combine and reduce redundancy of TE libraries from different species
 If you want to mask TE using a TE library from several species, you can do this by adding a species tag to the fasta headers, joining libraries with 'cat' and then join TE families that are the same by using cd-hit
 _Script is catLib-CDhit.sh_
 Cd-hit settings are from Goubert et al. 2022 A beginner’s guide to manual curation of transposable elements